anmolaggarwal98/Chaos-Theory/README.md

 # Chaos-Theory

-### Numerical Methods of solving Non - Stiff ODE
+*Numerical Methods of solving Non - Stiff ODE*

-### Explore Newton's Method, Euler's Method for finding a root and solving ODE respectivily
+*Explore Newton's Method, Euler's Method for finding a root and solving ODE respectivily*

-### Look at Lorenzo Attractor and this Chaotic Behaviour after a small pertubation in initial guess.
+*Look at Lorenzo Attractor and this Chaotic Behaviour after a small pertubation in initial guess*